slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ## On leadership

 <!--
+> *"Raise your words, not your voice.
+It is rain that grows flowers not thunders."
+-- Rumi*
 > *"To lead people, you must follow behind."
 -- Lao Tsu*
 > *"No one can make you feel inferior without your permission."
 -- Eleanor Roosevelt*
+> *"An army of sheep led by a lion is better than an army of lions led by a sheep."
+-- Alexander teh great

 - a autoridade é delegavel mas a responsabilidade n é delegavel
 - the organization is always modelling the leader. military leader don't have money to distribute. is way easier. monetary bonus are more a requirement than a motivator now and is negative because people may think they getting unfairly treated.